USS Flagstaff: Disappointing test and evaluation results

 Her use this time, however, was more problematic than the first testing period in 1974.
 She continually suffered mechanical breakdowns, including problems with her turbine, and the lack of spare parts forced the Coast Guard to extend her period of evaluation from 12 months to 16 months.
 Her crew spent more of their time attempting to repair her rather than patrolling and one officer likened her operation to that of an aircraft, requiring frequent maintenance; the difference being that an aircraft has a flight crew to operate the aircraft and a maintenance crew for its upkeep.
 The crew of Flagstaff, however, had to do both, and were "overwhelmed with the maintenance workload," and their morale consequently suffered.
 From 26 May 1977 – 27 October 1977, Flagstaff only managed 305.2 hours of operating time, including only 71.6 hours of foil-borne time.
 In March 1978, she suffered a transmission failure and the nail in her coffin was the deterioration of her turbine.
 The only solution to the latter problem was to replace the turbine, and the cost of that was prohibitive.
 The Coast Guard decided to decommission her due to "the high cost of repairs and the fact that the CG feels sufficient information has been gained from the E.P.
 [Evaluation Period]."
 During this period of inoperability, she was located at the Coast Guard's aids to navigation station in Bristol, Rhode Island.

 Decommissioned and returned to the Navy

-She was decommissioned at Woods Hole on 30 September 1978 and returned to the Navy.
+Flagstaff was decommissioned at Woods Hole on 30 September 1978 and returned to the Navy.
 The Coast Guard noted that: "sufficient information on the use of hydrofoils has been gathered from the evaluation program."
 The escalating costs of repair, and the fact that she needed an engine replacement too, figured into the decision to return her to the Navy.
 She was later surplussed and found in a boatyard in Tuckahoe, NJ. around 1999.
 The Flagstaff was sand blasted, plumbing repaired and electrical system being checked.
 The original turbine was in place but without diesel motor and water pump for standard operation.
 Was for sale ($30,000.00) and bought by company in Arkansas.
 Where vessel is located and condition is now unknown.